Barinas (state): Tourism

 Barinas has a contrast between landscapes of mountains, plains, rivers and streams, offering tourists a variety of options, from contemplating rare species in their habitat, to enjoying its spectacular parks and natural spas.

-From the city of Barinas to the state of Merida, passing through the municipality of Bolívar, which includes the towns of Barinitas, Altamira de Caceres and Calderas, with a pleasant climate, characteristic of the tropical rainforest.
+From the city of Barinas to the state of Mérida, passing through the municipality of Bolívar, which includes the towns of Barinitas, Altamira de Caceres and Calderas, with a pleasant climate, characteristic of the tropical rainforest.

 Barinitas, the capital of the municipality, has places for tourism: the Moromoy Park for camping; the Balneario La Barinesa, which has recreational facilities; and, towards the southeast, the El Cacao Sector, for mountain biking practice.
 There is also the boulevard of Plaza Bolívar and the San Pedro Church.
 The route that leads to Altamira de Cáceres is used for bird watching because of the diversity of species.

 Altamira de Cáceres is the first seat (1577) of what is today the city of Barinas.
 It still preserves its colonial architecture, with its historic red-roofed houses.